marcowuethrich/eventelektro-odoo/doc/setup/install.rst

   $ git clone https://github.com/odoo/enterprise.git

-If you use git_, you must modify the :option:`--addons-path <odoo-bin --addons-path>` parameter of your launch command (``init.d``, custom script, configuration file, etc.).
+If you use git_, you must modify the :option:`--addons-path <odoo.py --addons-path>` parameter of your launch command (``init.d``, custom script, configuration file, etc.).
 The Enterprise addons folder should be included **before** the default addons folder.